What is a Sales Funnel? (Offer Creation and Value Ladder Included)

-Hopefully, you will earn a little money also, but the goal is to get leads and customers for free.
+Hopefully, you will earn a little money, but the goal is to get leads and customers for free.
 The first offer is usually a lead magnet.

-Hopefully, you manage to do it with your first offer, but an offer bump and a upsell is usually needed to get your advertising cost back.
+Hopefully, you manage to do it with your first offer, but an offer bump and an upsell is usually needed to get your advertising cost back.

 When this is done, you can promote more to your customers with email marketing and receive a profit without advertising cost.
 When you have managed to make this funnel successful, you can scale your business very fast.
 This is the most important funnel to create, so you don’t need to be reliable on free traffic that is hard to create and even harder to scale.